Get information about training data, use cases, features, and other considerations for the optical character recognition (OCR) model.

 Einstein OCR is available to Salesforce customers that have any SKU for Einstein Vision and Language.

-The Einstein OCR model detects alphanumeric text in an image.
+The Einstein OCR model detects alphanumeric text and common special characters (such as ’#’ and ‘&’) in an image.

 The Einstein OCR model is designed for enterprise customers.
-It's accessed via REST APIs or embedded in a Salesforce application.
+Users can access the model via REST API or embed the API in a Salesforce application.

-- OCR text: Identifies text in an image and returns the relative position of that text.
+- OCR text: Identifies typed and handwritten text in a document or image and returns the relative position of that text.
+Use cases include:

 - The Einstein OCR model currently only supports English.
-See the Caveats section for details on supported characters.
+See the Note section for details on supported characters.

-- The model doesn't support handwritten text, checkboxes, or circled answers.
+- The model doesn't support checkboxes, or circled answers.

 - The model is optimized for short-form prediction rather than the identification of characters, words, or entities in long-form sentences or paragraphs.